bucsspring2024/final-project-shawn/README.md

 ### Data Permanence Feature

 An external file that keeps track of the high score for the game.
-Can be displayed through beginning or end menus
+Can be displayed through the main menu before the game

 ## GUI Design